By Anne Dealy, Director of Education and Public Information

 as churches, shops, and schools.

-the Erie Canal system beginning in 1817 made
+After Independence Erie Canal system beginning in 1817 made

 stove importation realistic.
 Prior to this improvement, the heavy cast iron